matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

 3. processing (`converting`) - a ProgressBar while the file is being processed

-4. download (`converted`) -   where the the user can download the converted files.
+4. download (`converted`) - where the user can download the converted files.

 Great.
-Now we have an interface and we can continue to the interesting part : the conversion.
+Now we have an interface, and we can continue to the interesting part : the conversion.

 ## The Conversion

 There are two versions of `ffmpeg.wasm`, the multi-thread (called `@ffmpeg/core-mt`) and the single-threaded (called `@ffmpeg/core`).
-Sometimes chromium-based browsers do [not support multi-thread](https://github.com/ffmpegwasm/ffmpeg.wasm/issues/530).
-The single-threaded works on all browsers, but it's much slower compared to the multi-threaded version.
-So let's load the multi-threaded version only on Firefox.
+Sometimes Chromium-based browsers do [not support multi-thread](https://github.com/ffmpegwasm/ffmpeg.wasm/issues/530).
+The single-threaded works on all browsers, but it's much slower compared to the multithreaded version.
+So let's load the multithreaded version only on Firefox.
 Here is the load function: (this file is also [here](https://github.com/matan-h/private-convert/blob/bc5d2e5a0c05b8ce48e28eec5f20608c43a69555/src/utils/FFmpegCls.tsx))

 ```typescript
 import { FFmpeg as FFmpegCore } from "@ffmpeg/ffmpeg";